matestack/matestack-docs/app/markdown/guides/page_usage.md

 ### Use the Prepare method to implement page-related business logic

-If you want to move code out of your controller action, you could place your page-related business logic in the 'prepare'-method of your Basemate Page.
+If you want to move code out of your controller action, you could place your page-related business logic in the 'prepare'-method of your Matestack Page.

 app/controllers/website_controller.rb